 Grafting trees begin with healthy rootstock, which should be at least a few years old with a firm, straight trunk.
 You must then find another tree, which can bear the fruit, referred to as the scion.
-Scions are usually second year wood with good leaf buds and about ¼ to ½ inch in diameter.
+Scions are usually second year wood with good leaf buds and about ¼ to ½ inch (6 mm. to 1 cm.) in diameter.
 It is important that this tree be closely related to the rootstock tree.

 At this time all the top growth (from rootstock) above the graft is removed so that the grafted branch (scion) becomes the new trunk.
 This process produces a tree that has same genetics of the scion but the root system of the rootstock.

 Rootstock Revert: Trees Grafted Return to the Original

 Sometimes grafted rootstocks can sucker and send out shoots that revert to the type of growth of the original tree.
 If these suckers are not cut off and removed, it can overtake the growth of the graft.